taliajs/php2550finalproject/README.md

   - `missingdata.R`: Missing data analysis.
 This file contains the code used for our initial exploratory analysis of missing data.
   - `EDA.Rmd`: This file contains the code for the exploratory analysis.
   - `preprocessing.R`: Contains the code used in our data cleaning/preprocessing
-  - `Model.R`: Initial model building for a prediction model that predicts the probability of a specific serovar for Salmonella.
+  - `Model.R`: Model building, and the final prediction model that predicts the frequency of an outbreak from a specific isolate source for a certain region and time.
   - `geographic_methods.Rmd` and `geographic_methods.pdf`: Exploring methods for geographic visualizations.
+  - `variable_eda.R`: Exploring variables in model (frequency tables).